 Help the Bats focuses on protecting the bat populations in Canada by encouraging groups in learning about Canadian bat species and the current threats to their survival, which includes habitat loss and white nose syndrome.
 One way of doing this is to provide alternative roosting sites for bats with bat houses.

-The Wesley Clover Parks Campground now has two bat houses to aid in the survival of the endangered Little Brown Bat.
+Wesley Clover Parks has four bat houses to aid in the survival of the endangered Little Brown Bat.
 These bat houses will offer a space for the Little Brown Bat to roost during the spring and have its pups over the summer, giving its pups a chance for survival.

 For additional information on bats and the Bat House Program, please visit helpthebats.ca